Amber-ch/IK-NLP/README.md

 ## Overview

-The fine-tuning, prediction and evaluation tasks can all be carried out by running the `nli.py` together with the respective arguments arguments.
+The fine-tuning, prediction and evaluation tasks can all be carried out by running the `nli.py` together with the respective arguments.

 The general task is to predict an inference label in the form of `entailment`, `neutral` or `contradiction`, given a premise and a hypothesis.